-As their name suggests, ductless mini-split systems operate without the use of air ducts.
+As their name suggests, ductless mini-split systems operate without air ducts.
 Instead, a mini-split cooling system uses one outdoor compressor and one indoor unit for each room or sector of a home.
-With each section having its own indoor unit, you have greater cooling flexibility, as you can cool only select rooms as opposed to the entire house.
+With each section’s indoor unit, you have greater cooling flexibility, as you can cool only select rooms instead of the entire house.

 This type of system is less prevalent than traditional systems, partly due to its higher initial cost.
 Mini-splits are more widespread in other countries.
 Contact Smith Plumbing and Heating if you need any service!

 Although these are better suited to drier regions, some homes still feature evaporative coolers.
 Evaporative coolers draw in outdoor air and cool it by evaporation instead of refrigerants.
 They circulate cold air and humidity throughout your home.
 Evaporative coolers can be installed with ducts by Smith Pink Trucks comparable to a central air conditioning system, or they can be portable.

 Room/Window Air Conditioning System

 Window and single-room air conditioning systems are the most affordable and portable types of air conditioning.
 Room and window air conditioners cool individual rooms instead of the whole residence.
 They consist of a single unit installed directly in the room needing cooling.
 Room and window air conditioners often consume less energy than central air and heat pumps.
 However, they provide less cooling and are more likely to break down.